ace720/scripts/README.md

     ### **2.1 Creating systemd timer**
     1. First we will create a `systemd` service that tells `systemd` which  application to run.
-       Create the file `/etc/systemd/system/serviceName.service` with the following content(replace the description and ExecStart with your values):
+       Create the file `/etc/systemd/system/serviceName.service` with the following content(replace the description and ExecStart with your value):
        ```
        [Unit]
        Description="Service description goes here"